What are Employment & Skills?

-The IOE advocates for and harnesses the collective strength and interests of the business community on employment issues.
-It frames the political discussions and international legal negotiations.
-The IOE aims to influence all the stakeholders by highlighting business ideas and concerns in the design, development, implementation and monitoring of employment policies.
-The IOE is also committed to giving guidance to its members on employment policies and to providing guidance on skills development.
+IOE advocates for and harnesses the collective strength and interests of the business community on employment issues.
+IOE uses this knowledge to frame and influence international employment policies and legal instruments.
+IOE is also committed to giving guidance to its members on employment policies and to providing guidance on skills development.

-The IOE network takes a global leadership role in championing the importance of youth employment, advocating for policies that increase job opportunities for young people, and ensuring international organisations support national efforts.
-In 2013, with the Business and Industry Advisory Committee to the OECD, the IOE initiated the Global Apprenticeships Network, dedicated to creating job opportunities for youth and a skills base that matches demand.
+In addition, IOE network takes a global leadership role in championing the importance of youth employment, advocating for policies that increase job opportunities for young people, and ensuring international organisations support national efforts.
+In 2013, with the Business and Industry Advisory Committee to the OECD, IOE initiated the Global Apprenticeships Network, dedicated to creating job opportunities for youth and a skills base that matches demand.